-Additionally, if you know that an initial beneficiary or fiduciary is deceased, then you will need to obtain an original death certificate so that it can be filed with the probate court.
+Additionally, if you know that an initial beneficiary or fiduciary is deceased, then you will need to obtain an original death certificate of that death from the county of death.
+This form will be filed with the probate court.

 Make a Complete List of the Decedent's Assets

-From these documents, make a complete list of what the decedent owned, how each asset is titled and, for assets that have a statement, the value of the asset as listed on the statement and the date of the statement.
-In addition, set aside the decedent's prior three years of income tax returns.
+From these documents, make a complete list of what the decedent owned.
+Notate how each asset is titled.
+For assets that have a statement—like a bank or a brokerage account—note the value of the asset as listed on the statement and the date of the statement.
+In addition, set aside the decedent's prior three years of federal and state income tax returns.

 If the decedent's important papers are disorganized, skip Step 4 and make an appointment for Step 5.